Penile, Urethral, Testes & Scrotum Infections

 The imaging study is usually sonography.
 Sonography bounces sound waves off of tissues and structures and uses the echoes to form an image, a sonogram.
 If an infection is present, the sonogram may show increased blood flow to the infected area.
 Sonography is also used to rule out testicular torsion.

 Broad-spectrum antibiotics are used to treat these infections.
 They are called “broad-spectrum” because they destroy a range of bacteria.
-Analgesics are prescribed to help control pain that may be associated with the infections.
+Analgesics (medication to treat pain but not cause anesthesia) are prescribed to help control pain that may be associated with the infections.
 Bed rest, elevation of the scrotum and ice packs are recommended for comfort.
 The pain should resolve within 3 to 4 days.

 Most cases of orchitis and epididymitis will resolve without complications but a percentage of patients may need hospitalization.
 These are those with intractable pain; those with nausea or vomiting that inhibit oral medications; those with evidence of an abscess; those who fail to improve after 72 hours of outpatient treatment, and those who are immunocompromised with significant symptoms.

-Orchitis/epididymis are readily treatable infections if diagnosed quickly but if left undiagnosed and untreated, the infections can advance to severe consequences.
-If any symptoms are experienced, please consult a urologist immediately for an examination.
+However, Orchitis and epididymis are readily treatable infections if diagnosed quickly but if left undiagnosed and untreated, the infections can advance to severe consequences.
+If any symptoms are experienced, please consult a Cleveland Clinic urologist immediately for an examination.